spragunr/deep_q_rl/README_OSX.md

 Installation
 ============
-Look for steps at `dep_script.sh` with following modifications.
+Follow the steps in `dep_script.sh` with following modifications.

 In most cases you don't need to be root (use `sudo`)